Antonella Anedda

-Life
+Biography

 Of Sardinian and Corsican descent, she was born in Rome and was educated there and in Venice, receiving a degree in the history of modern art from Sapienza University of Rome.
 Anedda received a scholarship from the Cini Foundation.
 She worked for the Museo nazionale delle arti e tradizioni popolari in Rome and taught at the University of Siena and the University of Lugano.
 Anedda has also participated in radio programs for Rai 3.
 Her work has appeared in various magazines such as alfabeta2, Rinascita, Ipso facto and Doppiozero and she has contributed articles on art criticism to various magazines and newspapers.

 Her first volume of poetry Residenze invernali (1992) received the Premio Sinisgalli, the Premio Diego Valeri and the Tratti Poetry Prize.
 Her collection Notti di pace occidentale (1999) received the Premio Internazionale Montale for poetry.
 Her work has also been included in various anthologies and has been translated into various languages including Japanese, Korean, Hebrew, Spanish, French and English.

 Anedda translated some prose by Philippe Jaccottet for the volume Appunti per una semina (1994).

-He participated with an installation and a performance at the exhibition Lontano da dove at the Macro Museum in Testaccio (Pelanda).
+She participated with an installation and a performance at the exhibition Lontano da dove at the Macro Museum in Testaccio (Pelanda).
 In 2013 one of her texts written for Nicoletta Braschi, entitled A Lunar Woman, was staged in Rome under the direction of Francesco Saponaro and was published in a plaquette with engravings by Lino Fiorito.
-In 2014 he collaborate to the book Una forma di attenzione alongside artist Sabrina Mezzaqui, which follows the study day entitled Incollare mondi, cucire parole.
+In 2014 she collaborated on the book Una forma di attenzione alongside artist Sabrina Mezzaqui, which follows the study day entitled Incollare mondi, cucire parole.
 Anedda, Blandiana, Gisiger, Mezzaqui (edited by Rossana Dedola) held at the Scuola Normale di Pisa in 2010.